AdobeXD/xdpm/README.md

 `xdpm` is a command line tool that makes it easy to develop Adobe XD plugins.
 It is capable of the following tasks:

+* `bootstrap`: Creates a new plugin scaffold: headless, panel, react, modal.
+Optionally specify the name for your new plugin's directory.
 * `install`: copies one or more plugins in a develoment folder into Adobe XD's develop folder
 * `watch`: Watches a plugin folder and copies it into Adobe XD whenever the contents change
 * `validate`: Validates a plugin's manifest to ensure that it will be accepted by XD.